nix-community/dns.nix/README.md

 }
 ```

-To make your setup more reliable, you should pin the version used by specifying
+To make your setup more reproducible, you should pin the version used by specifying
 a commit hash or using a submodule.
 This is all a little clumsy and nowadays it
 is probably best to simply switch to flakes.